 Peppers are commonly categorized as hot or sweet and are used internationally to add flavor and spice to cuisines around the world.
-Fresh or dried, peppers make tasty additions to popular dishes and are easily accessible throughout the year.
+Fresh or dried, they make tasty additions to popular dishes and are easily accessible throughout the year.

 Up until the arrival of Spanish and Portuguese explorers in the New World, peppers grew only in Central and South America.
-It wasn’t until Christopher Columbus brought dried peppers to Europe in 1493 that they were quickly introduced and cultivated elsewhere.
+It wasn’t until Christopher Columbus brought them to Europe in 1493 that they were quickly introduced and cultivated elsewhere.
 Europeans at that time declared that these new, unnamed fruits be called “peppers,” as they resembled the spicy, hot ground pepper they were familiar with.
 Despite the shared name, the table pepper and the sweet and hot peppers we consume today are not related.

-- Pepperoncini: Usually sweet and mild in flavor, pepperoncini peppers can add just the right flavors to your next sub sandwich, Italian salad, or pizza.
+- Pepperoncini: Usually sweet and mild in flavor, pepperoncini can add just the right flavors to your next sub sandwich, Italian salad, or pizza.